-In this recipe, I grilled the corn first and then removed the kernels from the cob and mixed it together with sour cream, Masa Mole spice blend and lime juice.
+In this recipe, I grilled the corn first and then removed the kernels from the cob and mixed it with sour cream, Masa Mole Spice Blend, and lime juice.
 I then topped it off with crispy tostadas for a cravable snack to soak up and enjoy the end of corn season.

 Step 1 -